-Note that /lib is now the prefix of our dynamic linker.
+Note that /lib, /lib32, or /lib64 is now the prefix of our dynamic linker.

-Caution

-It is imperative at this point to stop and ensure that the basic functions (compiling and linking) of the adjusted toolchain are working as expected.
-To do this, perform a sanity check:
+''' Caution ♠ It is imperative at this point to stop and ensure that the basic functions (compiling and linking) of the adjusted toolchain are working as expected.
+Since we are doing a 64 bit only build, we will only test the 64 bit ABI.
+To do this, perform a sanity check: echo 'main(){}' > dummy.c cc dummy.c readelf -l a.out | grep ': /lib' If everything is working correctly, there should be no errors, and the output of the last command will be: [Requesting program interpreter: /lib/ld.so.1] Note that /lib is now the prefix of our dynamic linker.

-'''

-echo 'main(){}' > dummy.c

-cc dummy.c

-readelf -l a.out | grep ': /lib'

-'''

-If everything is working correctly, there should be no errors, and the output of the last command will be:

-'''

-[Requesting program interpreter: /lib/ld.so.1]

-'''

-Note that /lib is now the prefix of our dynamic linker.

 If the output does not appear as shown above or is not received at all, then something is seriously wrong.
 Investigate and retrace the steps to find out where the problem is and correct it.
 The most likely reason is that something went wrong with the specs file amendment above.
 Any issues will need to be resolved before continuing on with the process.

-Once everything is working correctly, clean up the test files:
+Once everything is working correctly, clean up the test files: rm -v dummy.c a.out '''

-'''

-rm -v dummy.c a.out

-'''